jacoknapp/EternalVows/README.md

   - Ensure Node 18+ and a stable internet connection during install.

 ## Privacy notes
 Keep private details out of version control.
-The provided `config/config.json` has placeholders—replace them locally or configure secrets in your deployment environment.
+The provided `config/config.yaml` has placeholders—replace them locally or configure secrets in your deployment environment.
+JSON is also supported if preferred.

 ## Favicons
 - All favicon assets live in `/favicon`.